MrWangJustToDo/git-diff-view/packages/cli/test/scroll/README.md

 # Scroll Tests

-Manual and automated tests for the CodeView scroll API.
+Manual and automated tests for the CodeView and DiffView scroll APIs.

 ## Prerequisites